broccolijs/broccoli-persistent-filter/README.md

 * `concurrency`: Used with `async: true`.
 The number of operations that can be run concurrently.
 This overrides the value set with `JOBS=n` environment variable.
   (default: the number of detected CPU cores - 1, with a min of 1)
+* `dependencyInvalidation`: Setting this option to `true` will cause addon to have an instance property `dependencies` that can be used to register dependencies for a file. `this.dependencies.setDependencies()` should be called during `processString`.
+If any of the dependencies change, it will cause the file to be processed again during the next build.

 All options except `name` and `annotation` can also be set on the prototype instead of being passed into the constructor.